The striking Blue-eyed Darner is one of the earliest Darners to make an appearance in Spring west of the Rockies.

 Darners mate in flight.
 A males places a sperm packet on his abdomen and, once joined in flight, a female will pick it up off of him and use it to fertilize her eggs, which she has attached to vegetation near water.
 Females then place fertilized eggs in warm, slow moving waters like ponds, swamps, creeks and small streams.
 Once hatched, the naiads live in the water, feeding on small aquatic insects, tadpoles and even small fish if they are able to catch them.
-After a few years, once the naiad is fully grown, it crawls out of the water (usually at night) and sheds its 'skin' allowing the adult to emerge and fly away.
+After a few years, once the naiad is fully grown, it crawls out of the water (usually at night) and sheds its 'skin', molting into a winged adult, and flies away.

 Other Name(s): Blue Darner; Darner

 Dragonfly or Damselfly

 Size (Adult; Length): 62mm to 70mm (2.42in to 2.73in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.